This pattern is unrestricted; it is used within any architectural layer.

 “Unless you have a compelling reason to do otherwise, use ConcurrentHashMap in preference to Collections.synchronizedMap or Hashtable.”

-The clever use of static and instance methods can enhance public API clarity for a developer using code completion within an IDE.
+The clever use of static and instance methods can enhance public API clarity for a software engineer using code completion within an IDE.
 A static method is immediately visible with Content Assist…

 … whereas an instance method can be labelled “INTERNAL” to communicate limited public use: